pbroom/theme-engine/README.md

 ### Instalation

 Clone the repository to local, then

 ```
-$ cd react-figma-plugin
+cd theme-engine
-$ npm i
+npm i
 ```

 ### Pre-requisites